PrestonHager/Startaste/README.md

 ## Differences on Windows
 If you haven't installed GNU Cat on your windows computer, use `make platform=win` when making.
 This will instead have make use the `type` command, which is the windows equivalent of cat.
+If you're building the C kernel on windows you will need to use this as well because the MinGW gcc has a little different entry in assembly.

 -----